 Mediation is a very popular and successful type of ADR.
-In mediation, the parties and attorneys meet with a mediator to try to reach a settlement.
+The parties and attorneys meet with a mediator to try to reach a settlement.
 The mediator does not make a decision like a judge.
 The mediator helps both sides recognize the strengths, weaknesses and risks in their case, and aids in communication.
-Because settlement is the goal, the parties have control in crafting the solution to their case, rather than having a decision handed to them.
-Depending on the type of case, court-mandated mediation settles about 70-75% of cases.
+Because settlement is the goal, the parties have control in crafting the solution to their case, rather than having a decision made by someone else.
+Depending on the type of case, court-mandated mediation settles about 75-85% of cases.
 Mediators can be free (e.g., the Orange County Child Custody Mediator, Judicial Settlement Conference in property division cases) or available at a nominal charge (e.g., the County Dispute Settlement Center).
-Mediators in some cases can be more expensive, e.g., $125-150/hour for attorney mediators for superior court or workers’ comp cases.
+Mediators in some cases can be more expensive, e.g., attorney hourly rates for attorney mediators for superior court or workers’ comp cases.

 Arbitration is another form of ADR.
 In arbitration, the lawyers and parties hold a “mini-trial” before the arbitrator, who serves like a judge.
 Arbitration can be binding (final) or non-binding (subject to further hearing or appeal).
 The “mini-trial” is shorter and less formal than a regular trial.
-If the court orders arbitration, the arbitrator may be paid by the parties jointly, or by one party, depending on the case, at rates usually $125-150/hour.
-In district and superior court non-binding arbitration, if a party is unsatisfied with the decision, he/she can still demand a judge trial.
+If the court orders arbitration, the arbitrator may be paid by the parties jointly, or by one party, depending on the case, at rates similar to what attorneys charge.
+In district court non-binding arbitration, if a party is unsatisfied with the decision, they can still demand a judge trial.
 If that happens, unfortunately, arbitration has only increased the parties’ expense, since their lawyers have to try the case twice.
 If the parties arbitrate because a contract requires it, arbitration with a private agency like the American Arbitration Association can be very expensive.
-By comparison, filing and court fees for using a courtroom trial are minimal since that system is funded with tax dollars.
+By comparison, filing and court fees for a courtroom trial are minimal since that system is funded with tax dollars.
 Thus, depending on the details of arbitration, it may or may not save expense compared to going to court.

 With the parties’ consent, judges may allow trial procedures that save time and money.
 For example, the parties and the judge might agree on a time limit for each side to present evidence.